andreamoro-git/blog/_posts/2025-02-26-How-to-run-stata-in-a-docker-container.md

 	```
 You can also batch-run a do file by adding after ```stataimg``` ```-b dofile.do``` where dofile.do is inside the directory you mount with the -v flag above.

+That's all.
+Let me know if it does not work for you.